PrefectHQ/prefect/docs/index.md

 ### Incremental adoption
 Prefect 2.0 is designed for incremental adoption.
 You can decorate as many of your dataflow functions as you like and get all the benefits of Prefect as you go!

-## How to get started

-Read the docs, run the code, and join 20,000 thousand community members in [our Slack community](https://www.prefect.io/slack).
-Thank you for being part of the mission to coordinate the world's dataflow and, of course, **happy engineering!**

 !!! info "Don't Panic"
     Prefect 2.0 is under active development and may change rapidly.
 For production use, we recommend [Prefect 1.0](https://github.com/prefecthq/prefect).